martel-innovate/join-fiware-lab-guide/docs/index.md

 # Welcome to the Guidelines to Join FIWARE Lab

-This documentation describes the process to set-up a FIWARE Lab Node and to connect it to the FIWARE Lab.
+This documentation describes the process to set-up a FIWARE Lab Node and connect it to the FIWARE Lab.

 ## Table of Contents